ymunemasa/data-tutorials/tutorials/hortonworks/tag-based-policies-atlas-ranger/tutorial.md

 ![pii_column_access_policy](/assets/tag-based-policies-atlas-ranger/pii_column_access_policy.png)

+In the `Deny Conditions`, it should have the following values:

 ~~~
-In the `Deny Conditions`, it should have the following values,
 Select Group – public
 Select User – no input
 Component Permission – Hive – Select